catalin-podariu/gopro_hero5_black_timelapse/README.md

 ### Specs
 Check the specs folder to see how one-hour cycle looks like.
 <br> Don't try to get a count of the photos.
 It'll get stuck.
 Randomly.
 I've removed that part.
 <br> Passwords are base64 encoded.
 There's a script that does this for you.
 Use it.
-Don't keep pwds in plin text.
+Don't keep passwords in plain text.
 Not cool.
 <br>
 <br>